raas-dev/configent/README.md

 `Dockerfile` is read if present, otherwise [nixpacks](https://nixpacks.com/) is used to detect the tech stack and build the image best-effort.

+⚠️: Ensure the Docker image you are building `FROM` is safe before proceeding.

 After the image is built, a new container is launched from it.
 If `.env` file is present in the current directory, its environment variables are set in the container.